 It does appear that

-- There is certainly a positive outlook on the business opportunity in the future.
-With pharma industry preparing for decreasing their drug development cost and improving new molecule turnover time, more CROs are getting ready to manage research more cost effectively and with better timelines.
+- There is certainly a positive outlook on business opportunities in the future.
+With the pharma industry preparing for decreasing their drug development cost and improving new molecule turnover time, more CROs are getting ready to manage research more cost-effectively and with better timelines.

 - Smaller companies will need to be prepared for a more competitive future and a stronger operational presence that can help them compete well.